-With its rugged coastline and karst mountains, it's easy to guess that in Croatia you'll have plenty opportunities for rock climbing, hiking, trekking, or mountaineering.
+With its rugged coastline and karst mountains, it's easy to guess that in Croatia you'll have plenty of opportunities for rock climbing, hiking, trekking, or mountaineering.
 A wonderful Adriatic sea offers lots of water-sport opportunities.

 Speedy rivers, from Mreznica and Kupa to the north to Zrmanja and Cetina to the south offer splendid sites for white water rafting and kayaking.
-So if you enjoy adrenaline pumping activities, you'll be happy with a choice of outdoor activities in Croatia.
+So if you enjoy adrenaline-pumping activities, you'll be happy with a choice of outdoor activities in Croatia.

 Outdoor activities in Croatia not to miss

 Rock climbing is a very popular activity in Croatia.
-Paklenica National Park is the most popular rock climbing site, not only in Croatia, but in all Southern Europe.
+Paklenica National Park is the most popular rock climbing site, not only in Croatia but in all Southern Europe.

 There are approx. 400 marked climbing routes of different difficulty level (grade 3 to 8b+) and length.
 The most popular climbing rock within the park is Anica Kuk.

 Croatia has a thriving caving scene.
 The country offers a variety of caving sites, with different levels of difficulty.
 Modrica Cave is the most popular caving site in all Croatia.
 The cave is located near Rovanjska, a small village 30 km northeast of Zadar.